EnderTurret/MinestuckCompat/README.md

 * Grist types are aliased to "grist", allowing them to show when searching exactly that
 * When Create is installed, "mysterious conversion" recipes are added for swapping weapons (e.g. lipstick chainsaws)

+## Installation

+Just drop Minestuck Compat into the mods folder.
+It will automatically enable the relevant compatibility recipes, so further configuration isn't necessary.
+However, if certain features aren't to your liking, the `minestuckcompat-common.toml` file contains config options for turning most of Minestuck Compat's features off.

+### For mod and modpack developers

+Minestuck Compat offers some optional features that can be turned on via the config.
+These features all generally aid efforts at integrating Minestuck with other mods.
+Modpack developers may find these useful for making other mods play nicely with Minestuck, and mod developers may find them useful for developing Minestuck addons.
+See the following section for details on the offered features.

+Mod/modpack developers may also ship an `assets/yournamespace/minestuckcompat/swapping_weapons.json` file to supplement Minestuck Compat's swapping weapon list with additional such weapons.
+(For example, many of Alchemy Expanded's firearms.)

 ## Debugging features

 Minestuck Compat provides a few debugging features, mainly involving Minestuck's grist cost generator.
 They can all be found in Minestuck Compat's config.